How to Find Research Supervisors

 8. Read their LinkedIn profiles for more details on research expertise, publications, and achievements.
 Note down contact information if available.

-9. Connect with potential supervisors on LinkedIn, sending a personalized message expressing your interest.
+9. Finally, connect with potential supervisors on LinkedIn, sending a personalized message expressing your interest.

 10. Alternatively, collect contact information and reach out via email or preferred method.
 Create a shortlist of compatible supervisors for your research goals.